 It should be noted that while MMAsherdog shows the preflop ranges used in his simulations, actual pre-flop strategy is barely discussed at all in this course.
 If you are looking for pre-flop ranges, MMAsherdog / Bluff the Spot also sells a Preflop Bible as a package with the High Stakes Course, for an additional $200.
 This can be found here.

-That said, the High Stakes Course is, in my opinion, the best video course currently available for improving your post-flop No Limit Hold'em skills.
+That said, the High Stakes Course is one of the best video courses currently available for improving your post-flop No Limit Hold'em skills.
 While $799 is not cheap, the course provides so much value and is well worth it for anyone looking to take their poker game seriously.
 It is clear that MMAsherdog has studied the game more than almost anyone, and using his knowledge and experience, he expertly demonstrates how to simplify a variety of GTO strategies without losing any significant amount of EV.